Castello di Querceto and their Gran Selezione wines

 MonteRosola Estate, Autunno

 MonteRosola, Emerging Tuscan Star MonteRosola is a contemporary winery in the hills close to the hilltop town of Volterra in Tuscany.
 Volterra may be less familiar to some, so let’s start there to understand how MonteRosola and its wines fit into this delightful Tuscan landscape.
 Volterra claims the title, “the oldest town in Tuscany.”
-Indeed, various peoples had continuously occupied …
+Indeed, it’s been continuously occupied it …

 Chiesa del Carmine – an authentic taste of Umbria